drone-labs/about/README.md

  reliable, configurable, extendable and reproducible.
  For that, i use my favorite build system: Buildroot (https://buildroot.org)

+## Overview
-## In my buildroot fork, i added basic support for the board:
+In my buildroot fork, i added basic support for the board:

   - The buildroot default configuration file : ** configs/bbblue_defconfig **
   - Some specific board settings directory   : ** board/bbblue/ **